Slincess/Last.fm-Genre-finder/README.md

 - move it into Program Files directory:<br/>
-create a folder called "tagrm" not TAGRM or Tagrm or anything else. and move the exe into the folder you just created
+create a folder called "tagrm" not TAGRM or Tagrm or anything else. and move the exe into the folder you just created<br/>
+rename the exe to : tagrm

 you may have to restart your pc for it to work.